 - Taking a vendor-neutral view means we can offer the best solution for your situation.

-- Offering a range of services means we can still help even when organisations decide to do it themselves.
-That’s why we provide technical writing, training, recruitment and content strategy services.
+- Offering a range of services means we can still help even when organisations want to do all of it themselves.

-- Adobe has commissioned Cherryleaf to write a series of whitepapers on trends in technical communication.
+- Adobe commissioned Cherryleaf to write a series of whitepapers on trends in technical communication.

-- Madcap Software has arranged for us to speak at their MadWorld conference in San Diego.
+- Madcap Software invited us to speak at a number of their MadWorld conferences in San Diego.

 - Atlassian asked us to participate in one of the documentation sprints for its Confluence wiki software.

 - Software, medical equipment, IT and other technology companies needing to create technical, user, compliance or training documentation.

 - Managers responsible for policies, procedures and compliance needing to create clear and simple information that works.